Open-Speech-EkStep/crowdsource-dataplatform/crowdsource-fe/README.md

 For update VR test snapshots.

+### `npm run node-talisman`

+For running talisman on the source code.

 ### `npm run check`

-For running lint, stylelint, typecheck and test with coverage.
+For running lint, stylelint, typecheck, test with coverage and talisman.

 ### `npm run build`